rhubinger/WASAgram/README.md

 # WASAgram

 This repository contains the code of the WASAgram webapp.
 The application allows users to share images much like Instagram.
-The WASAgram webapp was created as part of the Web And Software Architecture course (WASA) at Sapienza Università di Roma.
+The WASAgram webapp was created as part of the Web And Software Architecture course (WASA) course at Sapienza Università di Roma.
 This repository is based on the [Fantastic coffee (decaffeinated)](https://github.com/sapienzaapps/fantastic-coffee-decaffeinated).

 ## Functional design specifications